 Timothy Spencer was put to death on April 27, 1994 at 11:13 pm.

-On the night Spencer was scheduled to die, he entered the chamber surrounded by members of the death squad.
-He’d walked the eight short steps to the chamber from a death watch cell, and he’d done so on his own, without assistance from members of the squad.
-He seemed prepared for what was to come, and he’d made his peace with it.
+I later learned that Spencer had walked the eight short steps to the chamber from a death watch cell, and he’d done so on his own, without assistance from members of the squad.
+Sometimes the squad is forced to physically deliver the condemned prisoner to the execution chamber.
+I cannot fathom what sort mindset it takes to make that short and very final walk.
+Spencer seemed prepared for what was to come, and he’d made his peace with it.

-Spencer took a seat in the oak chair and calmly allowed the death squad to carry out their business of fastening straps, belts, and electrodes.
+After glancing around the brightly lit surroundings, Spencer took a seat in the oak chair and calmly allowed the death squad to carry out their business of fastening straps, belts, and electrodes.
+His arms and legs were securely fixed to the oak chair.
 He looked on, seemingly uninterested in what they were doing, as if he’d just settled in to watch TV, or a movie.

 The squad’s final task was to place a metal, colander-like hat on Spencer’s head.
 The cap was lined with a brine-soaked sponge that serves as an excellent conductor of electricity.